We've been testing out the excellent Robens Kiowa family tipi tent. If you like this tent or want to use a wood-burning stove in your tent, read this.

 The Robens Kiowa is a modern tipi style of tent, where the tent is held up by a central pole.

-The useful porch area of the Kiowa gives it a slightly different shape to many other tipi tents.
-To me, it looks a little like a cross between a wigwam and an igloo.
-And we like it. 🙂
+The useful porch area of the Kiowa gives it a slightly different shape than many other tipi tents.
+It looks a little like a cross between a wigwam and an igloo.
+And we like it. :-)

-Despite its traditional looks, the tent uses modern technologies, as you would expect from Robens.
+The tent uses modern technologies despite its traditional looks, as you would expect from Robens.

-Heavy canvas has been replaced with lighter polycotton, and the heavy wooden central pole found in traditional tipis is a lightweight aluminium pole that neatly folds up to make it easy to transport.
+Heavy canvas has been replaced with lighter polycotton.
+The heavy wooden central pole found in traditional tipis is a lightweight aluminium pole that neatly folds up to make it easy to transport.